namdao2000/my-diary/README.md

 ## Backend
 The backend of this application is implemented in Expressjs, Typescript and Sqlite3.
 It has built in JWT Authentication with Bcrypt password storage.

+Make sure you have an sqlite in ~/database/database.db

 ### Features
 - WIP